-Dr. Kevin Hansen, assistant professor of health care administration in the Department of Management and Marketing, is the recipient of the 2018 Chuck Tomkovick Teaching Excellence Award.
-Dr. Kristy Lauver, chair of the Department of Management & Marketing, presented Hansen with a plaque and a $500 award at the department's fall meeting on August 24.
+Dr. Kate Kim, assistant professor in the Department of Management and Marketing, is the recipient of the 2019 Chuck Tomkovick Teaching Excellence Award.
+Dr. Kristy Lauver, chair of the Department of Management and Marketing, presented Kim with a plaque and a monetary award at the department's fall meeting.

 About Chuck Tomkovick